Auditory Processing Disorder

 If a child is suspected to have APD then he or she can be assessed over two appointments booked within 3-4 weeks of each other:

-First appointment, 60 minutes, booked in the morning only.
+First appointment, 60 minutes, booked in as a 9 or 9.30am appt only.
 We take a detailed case history to learn about the said child’s learning and hearing skills, and if there is any history of hearing loss or middle ear disease.
 A detailed hearing assessment is undertaken to measure hearing thresholds, speech discrimination, middle ear test, acoustic reflexes test, and cochlear function test (if required).
 If there is no hearing loss an auditory processing screening test is administered.

 Results will be discussed at the conclusion of the appointment.
 If testing shows your child may have an APD, a second appointment will be recommended for a comprehensive AP assessment.
 A questionnaire will be sent home with you to complete in-conjunction with the teacher/specialist.
 The questionnaire is emailed back to us before the second appointment so our audiologist can prepare the APD assessment.